-With 2 young daughters (who have a better social life than me!) often have school friends over, so our house is a hive of activity.
+My two young daughters (who have a better social life than me!) often have school friends over, so our house is a hive of activity.
 They all love pizza as a treat, but their tastes vary so much it is difficult to keep everyone happy, but I do have a trick up my sleeve.

-“How?”
-I hear you ask, simple really, just follow my Quick Pizza Dough Recipe and give each child a ball of dough to shape as they wish.
+I whip up my quick pizza dough recipe and give each child a ball of dough to shape as they wish.
 Or better still, let them make the dough.
-Leave out bowls of suitable toppings, passata tomato sauce and grated cheese for them to decorate and you will have happy children and clean plates!
+Leave out bowls of suitable toppings, tomato sauce and grated cheese so they can decorate.
+That way everyone wins!

 #2.
 Fruit Crumb Bars

-These delicious Blueberry Crumb Bars can be whizzed up in the food processor and make a great lunch box treat as an alternative to shop bought cereal bars.
+These delicious blueberry crumb bars can be whizzed up in the food processor.
+They are a delicious lunchbox treat and a tasty alternative to shop bought cereal bars.

-The blueberries can be replaced by other fruits and you could add nuts for extra bite.
+If you fancy, the blueberries can be replaced by other fruits and you could even add nuts for extra bite.
+Enjoy!

 #3.
 Rory’s Sugar Cookies

-Rory’s Sugar Cookies recipe was one of the worthy winners of our Mykidstime Best Christmas Cookie competition.
-Kids will enjoy baking these, and they would make a perfect treat for Valentine’s day, or indeed at anytime of the year!
+Rory’s sugar cookies recipe was one of the worthy winners of our MyKidsTime Christmas cookie competition.
+Kids will enjoy baking these, and they are a perfect Valentine’s day dessert, but we’ll happily eat them any time of year!

 #4.
 Chocolate Cherry Cake

-This Chocolate Cherry Cake has the added bonus of being gluten free.
-It is simple enough for your child to make as all the ingredients can be mixed in a food processor and the mix is baked in one tin so there is no need for icing.
+Indulge in this delightful chocolate cherry cake.
+It is simple enough for your child to make, as all the ingredients can be mixed in a food processor and the mix is baked in one tin so there is no need for icing.